Room Selection: Frequently Asked Questions

 Yes, ALL current residents in housing received a Room Selection Number, regardless if you are graduating or not.
 The Office of Housing and Residential Life wants to ensure that anyone that is currently placed in the residents halls will have the opportunity to go through the process if wanted.
 Some students will go on to graduate school or additional undergraduate work in the fall, and they remain eligible for housing.
 If you do not plan to be enrolled at Pace in the fall, you can simply disregard the selection process.

 Yes, they can.
-You must fill out and complete the New Credit Transfer Audit Form (available in the housing office) in order to have yuor outside credits count toward the calculation of your RSN (room selection number).
+You make an appeal to the director of housing (by email, or by visiting him in the housing office) in order to have yuor outside credits count toward the calculation of your RSN (room selection number).

 I live on the Pleasantville campus; can I select a room during the NYC process?

 Yes, you may.
 You would go through the process like any one of our NYC residents.
 Once you submit your deposit at OSA, contact the director of housing in the NYC campus (212.346.1295) to alert them that you intend to apply for NYC housing.
-He will then issue you an invitation to complete the online application, and you can indicate NYC as your campus of choice.
+You may then complete the online application, and you can indicate NYC as your campus of choice.
 From that point on, you will receive emails and directions for how to complete the process just like all the other students participating in room selection.

 I currently don’t live in a residence hall at Pace, NYC or Pleasantville; can I go through Room Selection Process?

-No, this process is ONLY for those students that live on campus during the Spring 2013 semester.
-Current Pace students who wish to apply for fall housing may do so during through Thursday of the week AFTER room selection.
-At that time we will reserve all remaining housing for new first-year and transfer students.
-For this reason, new housing applications received from current Pace students after May 1 will be placed on hold until the end of the summer, at which time they will be placed in housing on a space-available basis.
+No, this process is ONLY for those students that live on campus during the Spring 2014 semester.
+If you are a current Pace Student but yuo are not currentlyin housing, please contact the director of housing by May 1, and he will work with you to be guaranteed housing (although you will not be permitted to select a room online).
+After May 1 all remaining housing for new first-year and transfer students.
+For this reason, new housing applications received from current Pace students after May 1 will be placed on the NON-GUARANTEED RETURNING STUDENT WAITLIST.

 I have a medical need and I told someone in the Office of Housing and Residential Life, is that good enough?